 In addition to the internal capital adequacy assessment process, an in-depth liquidity analysis is performed.
-During the planning period, the liquidity requirement and its composition in terms of liquidity requirements for different currencies, among other items, are evaluated to ensure the company has adequate liquidity to implement the business plan and meet regulatory requirements.
+During the planning period, the liquidity requirement and its composition in terms of liquidity requirements for different currencies, among other items, are evaluated to ensure the Company has adequate liquidity to implement the business plan and meet regulatory requirements.

-SEK's assessment is that the macroeconomic climate represents the foremost source of the risks to its earnings and financial stability.
 To arrive at an adequate capitalization level that also applies under stressed financial conditions, an analysis is conducted of how the capitalization is affected by stress in global financial markets, as well as of other factors that impact SEK's business model and net risk exposure.

 When SEK performs the internal capital adequacy assessment, it applies methods other than those used for the Swedish FSA's capital requirement.
 The assessment is based on SEK's internal calculation of economic capital, which captures all of the specific risks to which SEK's operations are exposed, even risks over and above those included in the Swedish FSA's capital requirement.
 For example, for credit risk, economic capital is based on a quantitative approach whereby Value at Risk (VaR) is calculated at a confidence level of 99.9 percent.
 This quantitative estimate is performed using a simulation-based tool that produces a probability distribution of the value of the credit portfolio over a defined time horizon (usually one year).
 The methodology used in the VaR quantification is based on the Credit Metrics model.
 In addition to the internal capital adequacy assessment, SEK also estimates the total capital requirement as set for SEK by the Swedish FSA in its annual review and evaluation process.
 The capital adequacy assessment estimated by the Swedish FSA is a minimum requirement for SEK's own funds.
 In SEK's assessment, SEK has own funds that comfortably exceed both the internally estimated need of own funds and the total capital requirement calculated by the Swedish FSA.
-For supplementary and expanded information, refer to the separate risk report, "Capital Adequacy and Risk Management Report - Pillar 3 2017", available at [www.sek.se/en/investor-relations/](http://www.sek.se/en/investor-relations/).
-Information available on or accessible through SEK's website is not incorporated herein by reference.
+For supplementary and expanded information, refer to the separate risk report, "Capital Adequacy and Risk Management Report - Pillar 3 2017", available at www.sek.se.